PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 parent runner or helper.
 Commit and push only; do not create, reopen, or update a pull request.

+## Attention-gate/QDQ parent result characterization checkpoint

+`run_attention_gate_qdq_recovery()` selects ten ordered children covering SA/PA MirrorPad, SINet mix-attention, the gate cluster, two TransposeConv output owners, the Transpose/unary-fanout callback, two quantized activation bridges, trailing-output cleanup, and a quantized PReLU bridge.
+The newly propagated unary-fanout callback contributes its three-dictionary default-policy tuple at slot five.
+The parent runner and lowerer helper currently discard the complete tuple.

+There are two zero-argument direct calls plus one structural callback selection inside the thirteen-slot layout-attention/quantized suffix.
+Because that suffix runs twice, parent propagation will populate both retained suffix tuples as well as the two distinct direct observations; no current consumer summarizes or guards on any of these results.

+A strict expected-failure contract instruments all ten slots, including the nested unary-fanout tuple.
+It selects observation-only direct targets `_layout_pass_set_1_attention_gate_qdq_results` and `_layout_pass_set_2_attention_gate_qdq_results`.
+It freezes helper/runner return, zero arguments, direct-call count, mean-attention/quantized-PReLU and pre-add/dequant-TransposeConv boundaries, suffix nesting order, and absence of consumers.

+The focused attention parent, suffix, unary-fanout, gate, SA/PA, SINet, TransposeConv, quantized activation, trailing-output, both direct boundaries, architecture, and pass-efficiency gate is
+`571 passed, 1 xfailed in 18.81s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.
+The sole strict xfail is parent runner/helper/two- call propagation; production is unchanged at this checkpoint.

+At implementation, return the existing ten-slot tuple from the parent runner and helper and assign only the two direct calls.
+Allow the existing suffix callback slots to receive the tuple without adding a summary, guard, or consumer.
+Preserve every child, nested result identity, shared context, order, and boundary.
+Validate sequentially, commit, and push only; do not create, reopen, or update a pull request.

 ## Singleton/Reshape result characterization checkpoint

 `run_singleton_reshape()` selects seven to ten ordered child runners from the